wonder-kamata/rekhalles/README.md

 # rekhalles
-ALL OF THIS SITE IS FICTION!!!
+EVERYTHING ON THIS SITE IS FICTION!!!

 This site is fiction, the names of people, places, and countries that appear are fictitious or different from historical facts.